 Since IPL treatments for brown spots target brown pigmentation if you have a tan or have used a self-tanner, the IPL won’t be able to tell the difference between the color on your skin and the pigmentation you want to fade.
 It will prevent the energy from passing deep into the skin to target the brown spots and will instead be targeting your skin.
 It can also lead to blisters, scars, and hypo/hyperpigmentation of the skin.
 Even a tan that's barely visible can make the difference between a good result and potential complications.

-If you know you’re going to tan or be in the sun, it’s best to wait 4-6 weeks after tanning to have a procedure in order to make sure the tan is gone.
-With self-tanners, it's best to wait at least two weeks before having a treatment that targets pigment like IPL or Laser Hair Removal.
+If you know you’re going to tan or be in the sun, it’s best to wait 4-6 weeks after tanning to have an IPL procedure in order to make sure the tan is gone.
+With self-tanners, it's best to wait at least two weeks before your IPL treatment.

 Get more information on the different forms of IPL, below.
 At Skinspirations, IPL treatments start at $200 and depend on the size of the area treated.

 Intense Pulsed Light with Levulan® (Photodynamic Therapy) accomplishes in one week, what a prescription cream that causes pain and crusting, takes up to four weeks to accomplish.